 Having a website to help market your business is a must in this day and age and as Bill Gates, Microsoft Founder, once quoted, “If your business is not on the internet, then your business will be out of business.”
-Join us in this article as we discuss 7 Essential Web Design Tips for Startups.
+Let’s jump in to these 7 Essential Web Design Tips for Startup websites.

 Development for Mobile

 As mobile technology evolves, an increasing number of people around the world have access to the internet through their mobile devices.
 As a result, it’s extremely important for your company to develop a website that is mobile friendly and adaptable for various screen sizes.

 UX statistics gathered from industry experts such as QuickSprout and Google show that 52% of users are less likely to engage with a company if they are encountered with a negative mobile experience.

 To keep your site mobile-friendly, follow these tips: